bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 ##### <PROJECT_ROOT>/contracts/Verifier.sol

 That is the helper to verify the validity of the proof.
-The `verifyProof` function accepts 4 parameters, but we're only interested in the `input` parameter as it represents the public signals (i.e. input signals that are not private in `<PROJECT_ROOT>/circuits/circuit.circom`).
+The `verifyProof` function accepts 4 parameters, but we're only interested in the `input` parameter as it represents the public signals (i.e. input signals that are not private inside of template `ZkIdentity` in `<PROJECT_ROOT>/circuits/circuit.circom`).

 **Using the `input` parameter, we can validate against the existing set of public keys in the smart contract logic to negate [the prover generating proofs with invalid public keys](/posts/practical_guide_build_zk_dapps/#ok-but-cant-a-user-supply-a-wrong-list-of-public-keys).**